EpistasisLab/EBIC.jl/README.md

 - `recbic_maintext`
 - `recbic_sup`

-_When using DVC for the first time for the repository, you how to authenticate your Google account following instructions given by DVC._
+_When using DVC for the first time for the repository, you have to authenticate your Google account following instructions given by DVC._

 ## Usage